 What does it mean if my website risk is low?

-A low risk level means that the data privacy audit found that your website sets first-party cookies without explicitly asking users for consent.
+Data privacy audits can identify your website as a low risk level.
+A low risk level means that the data privacy audit found that your website sets first-party cookies without explicitly asking users for consent, which can violate some data privacy laws.
 No third-party cookies or third-party requests were found.

 What does it mean if my website risk is medium?